• 0161 696 6170

 Our fees

-Wherever possible our HMO lawyers operate on a fixed fee basis.
+Wherever possible our HMO and associated licensing lawyers operate on a fixed fee basis.
 We will provide you with a clear indication of our fees at each stage of proceedings - for example: initial reviews and advice, interviews under caution, and preparation of legal representations.
 This allows clarity and certainty on costs whilst your case is ongoing.
 In the event that we cannot offer a fixed fee, we will provide you with a clear indication of what our fees will be for each stage of your case and provide you with regular updates.

 loading staff